Category Archives: Frosting

 - Category: Dessert

-- Put all ingredients, except coconut oil, in medium size bowl and beat until smooth.
+- Put all ingredients, except coconut oil, in medium size bowl and beat until smooth by hand or with a hand mixer.

-- Add in the coconut oil and mix until well blended.
+- Add in the melted coconut oil and mix until well blended.

-- Use to frost cakes, cupcakes, or use as a cream filling for whoopee pies.
+- Use to frost cakes, cupcakes, or use as a cream filling for whoopie pies.

 - Can be stored in a covered container on counter for a couple of days or refrigerated for up to 5 days.
 If stored in refrigerator, bring to room temperature before spreading.